-In 2002, the Council recommended and we agreed to begin using NCS data by averaging the OCSP and NCS results (on a 50-50 basis).
-In 2003, the Council recommended and we agreed to continue the phase-in by weighting NCS results 75 percent and OCSP results 25 percent.
-In 2004, the Council recommended that we continue to phase in NCS results by applying a 90 percent weight to NCS results and a 10 percent weight to OCSP results.
-This year, the Council recommended and we agree to use only NCS survey results for the locality pay program.
+In our 2002 report (for locality pay in 2004), as recommended by the Council, we began phasing in the NCS surveys by averaging the OCSP and NCS results (on a 50-50 basis).
+In 2003, we continued the phase-in by weighting NCS results 75 percent and OCSP results 25 percent.
+In 2004, we applied a 90 percent weight to NCS results and a 10 percent weight to OCSP results.
+Since the 2005 report (for locality pay in 2007), we have used only NCS survey results for the locality pay program.

-The same three improvements first introduced in 2002 are incorporated into surveys used this year:
+Four of the five NCS improvements are incorporated into surveys used this year:

-- 1) The linkage of Federal and non-Federal jobs by developing an improved crosswalk between General Schedule occupations and the Standard Occupational Classification (SOC) System to permit weighting data by Federal employment. - 2) The development of methods to identify and exclude survey jobs that would be graded above GS-15 in the Federal Government. - 3) The development of an econometric model based on survey data to estimate salaries for jobs not found in the probability samples.
+- 1) The linkage of Federal and non-Federal jobs by developing a crosswalk between General Schedule occupations and the Standard Occupational Classification (SOC) System to permit weighting data by Federal employment. - 2) The development of methods to identify and exclude survey jobs that would be graded above GS-15 in the Federal Government. - 3) The development of an econometric model based on survey data to estimate salaries for jobs not found in the probability samples. - 4) The development and implementation of better methods for grading supervisory jobs selected by probability sampling.